User guides

 “New Coverage” parameters:

-Antenna height (m) <- this is the transmitter’s height2 for handheld simulation; 30 to 500 for rooftops or drone repeaters 2 for handheld simulation; 30 to 500 for rooftops or drone repeaters
+Antenna height (m) 2 for handheld simulation; 30 to 500 for rooftops or drone repeaters 2 for handheld simulation; 30 to 500 for rooftops or drone repeaters

 Step 4: Wait for the Simulation